ManasMarathe/DV_ia2/README.md

 # Heart Diseases EDA
-Provided a deep insight into the distribution of Heart diseases and  of across the globe fuelled by statistical analysis of the same.
+Provided a deep insight into the distribution of Heart diseases with respective smoking, Age, Hypertension and the their living conditions fuelled by statistical analysis of the same.